 The Statue of Publius Ovidius Naso

-The statue of the Roman poet Ovid is located in front of the Museum of National History and Archeology.
+Last, but not the least of my Constanța tour is The Statue of the Roman poet Ovid.
+It is located in front of the Museum of National History and Archeology.
 The great poet was sent to the remote Black Sea province by the emperor Augustus where he spent the rest of his life.
 The city honoured him by building a statue of him.
 It’s quite challenging to make a decent picture of the statue especially on a sunny day and I tried hard!!!

 Mamaia city park